Demazure crystals for flagged key polynomials: Introduction

-Our main results concern crystal structures on these sets and formulas for their characters.
+Our main results concern crystal structures on these sets.
 Let $\varphi$ be any flag.
 The set $\rfc(w,\varphi)$ inherits a crystal structure from \cite{MS}, and we show how to extend the existing crystal structure on $\SSKT(\alpha)$ to the larger set $\SSKT(\alpha,\varphi)$.
-Assaf's weak EG insertion algorithm can be evaluated on flagged factorizations and we are able to prove the following generalization of \cite[Thm.~5.10]{AS}:
+Assaf's weak EG insertion algorithm can be evaluated on flagged factorizations, and we are able to prove the following generalization of \cite[Thm.~5.10]{AS}: